 - 1 teaspoon apple cider vinegar

-- Bring heat to medium high to bring to a simmer, once simmering, lower the heat so that it's gentle simmer and cook for 5-7 minutes, whisking often.
+- Bring heat to medium high to bring to a simmer, once simmering, lower the heat so that it's at a gentle simmer.
+Cook for 5-7 minutes, whisking often.
 This will thicken the sauce.

-- Remove from heat and whisk in the vinegar and pepper and salt to taste.
-As it cools it will continue to thicken.
+- Remove from heat and whisk in the vinegar.
+Let cool.
+This is when it will begin to thicken.

 - Slather it on your favorite enchiladas, or let cool and store in fridge or freezer.